lenon/vimfiles/README.md

 These are my Vim files.
 I created them over the time to suit my needs, so don't expect lots and lots of useless stuff here. :smile:

+## Requirements

+Vim 7.4.
+Tested on Mac OS X with both MacVim and command-line Vim, but it should work on other environments without problems.

 ## Included plugins

  * [badwolf][1] - Badwolf colorscheme.